how to not die: the i.c.u.

 Oh, sure.

 The bedpan was hard.
 I hated going to the bathroom.
 When I was done, I pressed the button.
 An eternity passed.
-Finally, she returned to clean me and remove the bedpan.
+Finally, as I was about to turn 100, she returned to wipe me clean and remove the bedpan.
 “Now get some sleep,” she said.

 I looked at the clock.
 It was 4:13.